Yakirbe/just-my-kids/README.md

   - [ ] Delay/batch notifications
 - [ ] Web interface for configuration

+## Tips & Tricks

+- **Better accuracy**: The more photos you provide of each child, the better the detection
+- **Faster processing**: The "hog" model is quicker but the "cnn" model is more accurate - choose based on your needs
+- **Testing**: Start with a small group of test photos before monitoring busy school groups
+- **Notification group**: Create a dedicated group just for your notifications to keep things organized

 ## Troubleshooting

 ### Face Detection Issues

-1. If faces aren't being detected (too many false negatives):
+Having trouble?
+Here are some quick fixes:

+1. **Kids not being detected?**
-- Check the image quality in reference photos
+- Add more reference photos with different angles and lighting
-- Ensure faces are clearly visible and well-lit
-- Try increasing the confidence_threshold in config.json (e.g., from 0.5 to 0.6)
-- Switch to the more accurate "cnn" model by setting `"model": "cnn"` in the config (note this will be slower)
+- Try the "cnn" model for better accuracy (`"model": "cnn"` in config)
-- Add more reference photos taken in similar lighting conditions to the problem images

-2. If getting false positives (incorrect matches):
-- Increase the min_matching_faces setting (e.g., from 2 to 3)
-- Decrease the confidence_threshold (e.g., from 0.5 to 0.4) to require closer matches
+- Make sure the photos are clear and well-lit

+2. **Getting alerts for other kids?**
-- Add more diverse reference photos
+- Add more diverse reference photos of your children
+- Lower the confidence threshold (try 0.4 instead of 0.5)
-- Ensure reference photos only contain one face
+- Make sure reference folders only contain your kids

+3. **System running slowly?**
-- Switch to the more accurate "cnn" model for better discrimination between similar faces
+- Switch to "hog" model if using "cnn"

-3. If getting false negatives (missed matches):
-- Decrease the min_matching_faces setting
-- Increase the confidence_threshold (e.g., from 0.5 to 0.6) to be more permissive
-- Add more reference photos from different angles
-- Include photos with similar lighting conditions
-- Add photos with similar expressions
-- If performance isn't a concern, set `"model": "cnn"` for more accurate face detection

-4. If face detection is too slow:
-- If using "cnn" model, switch to "hog" for faster processing
-- Reduce the number of groups being monitored
+- Monitor fewer groups
-- Consider running on a more powerful machine if using CNN mode
-- Reduce image resolution if possible

-> **Note**: The CNN model can be 2-5x slower than HOG but offers significantly better accuracy, especially for faces at odd angles or in challenging lighting conditions.
+- Check your computer isn't running other intensive tasks

 ## Contributing